 With perfect timing, I suddenly stopped and spun around, lifting my arms in the air so my black trench coat spread out like an evil cape.
 “FOOLISH MORTALS!”, I yelled, practically in their faces.

 The reaction was perfect.
-They stopped suddenly, eyes wide, and tried to jump back.
-They both lost their footing in the snow, and fell in perfect sync onto their asses in the snow!
+They stopped suddenly, eyes wide, and instinctively tried to jump back.
+They both lost their footing on the slippery sidewalk, and fell in perfect sync onto their asses in the snow!
 Oh, the looks on their faces!

-One small problem – it wasn’t Bob and Becky!
+One small problem – it wasn’t Rob and Becky!
 I had just scared the living shit out of a random innocent couple.